The Island at the Top of the World: Plot

-In London in the year 1907, British aristocrat, industrialist and millionaire Sir Anthony Ross hastily arranges an expedition to the Arctic to search for his lost son Donald.
+In London in the year 1907, widowed British aristocrat, industrialist, and millionaire, Sir Anthony Ross hastily arranges an expedition to the Arctic to search for his lost son, Donald.
 Donald has become lost on a whaling expedition to find the fabled island where whales go to die.

 Sir Anthony employs the talents of Scandinavian-American archaeologist Professor John Ivarsson and Captain Brieux, a French inventor/aeronaut who pilots the expedition in a French dirigible named the Hyperion, which Captain Brieux invented.
 Upon reaching the Arctic, they meet Oomiak, a comically cowardly/brave Inuk friend of Donald's, and trick him into helping them join in the search.

 Ultimately, the expedition becomes (temporarily) separated from Captain Brieux, and discovers an uncharted island named Astragard, occupied by a lost civilization of Norsemen (Vikings), hidden from the rest of the world for centuries.
 They capture Sir Anthony and Ivarsson, but Oomiak escapes.
 Shortly thereafter they find Donald, but are nearly put to death by the outrageously fanatical and xenophobic Godi (pronounced /ˈɡəʊdi/ GOH-dee), a lawspeaker/authority figure.

 The three men (Sir Anthony, Ivarsson and Donald) are saved from being burned alive by a virtuous girl named Freyja, with whom Donald is deeply and mutually in love.
 They escape, and are rejoined by Oomiak and eventually find the Whale's Graveyard, but are attacked by killer whales.
 Here they are saved by the sudden reappearance of Captain Brieux, but they are still being pursued by the angry Godi and his reluctant warriors.

 Finally, the Godi is killed by an explosion when he shoots a flaming arrow at the Hyperion; the Vikings feel sorry for the four adventurers for their prejudice-driven aggression led by the Godi.
 They believe his dark behavior towards the newcomers have angered the Norse gods.
 To appease the gods, they will not let the expedition return to their world unless one of them remains behind as a hostage, to prevent them from divulging the existence of Astragard to the outside world.

 Ivarsson willingly volunteers to stay, as this represents a chance to relive history.
 Ivarsson also points out that if someday mankind is ever foolish enough to destroy itself, places like Astragard may become humanity's final refuge.

 Sir Anthony, Donald, Freyja, Captain Brieux and Oomiak, are allowed to depart in peace, promising not to tell the outside world about Astragard.
 As Ivarsson heads back to Astragard, he turns to look back just in time to see his five friends move further and further away until they vanish into the Arctic mist.